-Use British English rather than American - Rockefeller Centre, name, such as Rockefeller Center Properties Inc.
+Use British English rather than American - Rockefeller Centre, Pew Centre for Research - unless the placename is part of a company's name, such as Rockefeller Center Properties Inc.

 The final s sometimes added by English-speakers to Lyon, Marseille and Tangier now seems precious, so use the s-less form.